James4Ever0/pyjom/tests/youtube_shorts/README.md

 the youtube advanced filter is embedded in the search results. you can only jump to one embedded link at a time

 to get the next page on youtube:

+the key seems to be the unified unlimited api key for youtube.

 POST https://www.youtube.com/youtubei/v1/search?key=AIzaSyAO_FJ2SlqU8Q4STEHLGCilw_Y9_11qcW8&prettyPrint=false with a lot of headaching parameters.